Skip to Main Content

 Irrelevant Detail

 The methodology section of your paper should be thorough but concise.
-Do not provide any background information that does not directly help the reader understand why a particular method was chosen, how the data was gathered or obtained, and how the data was analyzed in relation to the research problem [note: analyzed, not interpreted!
+Do not provide any background information that does not directly help the reader understand why a particular method was chosen, how the information was gathered or obtained, and how that information was analyzed in relation to the research problem [note: analyzed, not interpreted!
 Save how you interpreted the findings for the discussion section].
-With this in mind, the page length of your methods section will generally be less than any other section of your paper except the conclusion.
+With this in mind, the page length of your methods section will generally be less than any other section of your paper except the introduction and conclusion.

 Unnecessary Explanation of Basic Procedures